 Step One: Request data

 The data onboarding workflow begins with a request to add data.
-You can keep it as simple as an email, or you can use a format, such as the User and Data Request System app on Splunkbase (see the User and Data Request System app on Splunkbase), or you can even leverage an enterprise change control system.
+You can keep it as simple as an email, you can establish a formal process with templates and request requirements, as in the checklist attached to the bottom of this article, or you can even leverage an enterprise change control system.

 - Simplify your data requests